jamesdiffeycoding/Secure-NextJS-Homeless-Shelter-Database/README.md

 I love using code to build things that improve the world, even if its just making a user happy.

 I value quick and regular user feedback and Agile work practices.
-I have most experience with JS, Next JS and React, and have recently made projects in Python, Django, Flask, and Ruby.
+I have most experience with JS, TS, Next JS and React, and have recently made projects in Python, Django, Flask, GraphQL, and Ruby.

 I have a particular passion for the environment and the wellbeing of those poorly served by society.
 My background includes mental health and climate change research at Imperial College London and a Master's Degree at the London School of Economics (achieved with Distinction).